panoptesDev/Safecoin/docs/src/clusters.md

     --limit-ledger-size
 ```

-The `--trusted-validator`s is operated by Safecoin
+The `--trusted-validator`s is operated by Panoptis

 ## Testnet